Le Parti pris des choses: The Objeu

-Much of Ponge's poetic style reflects his idea of the "objeu," or the "objective play of the mind".
+Much of Ponge's poetic style reflects his idea of the "objeu" (a portmanteau word combining objet (object/thing) and jeu (game)), or the "objective play of the mind".
 The objeu is the act of pointedly choosing language or subject matter for its double meanings, hidden connections, and sensory effects on the reader.
 Indeed, his attitude toward the depiction of objects is neatly summed up by the saying "Parti Pris des Choses = Compte Tenu des Mots," which translates loosely to "taking the side of things = taking into account the words."
 Indeed, where pure description is inadequate to truly capture the spirit of an object, Ponge employs auditory effects (e.g. assonance, sibilance, and paronomasia) as well as images that delight all the senses.
 He anthropomorphized his animal and arboreal subjects to make them more relatable.
 According to Fahnestock, the objeu allowed him to "say several things on several levels at once, while unobtrusively demonstrating the particular nature of words and things".

 However, though Ponge attempted to evoke the feeling of the object he was describing by any possible means, he simultaneously believed that good poems were "the most structured, the most uninvolved, the ‘coldest’ possible".
 To him, the employment of the objeu was rote enough that the evocation of emotion could still be "cold" and "uninvolved."
 It comes as no surprise that Ponge admired the art of such artists as Cézanne, Braque, and Picasso – Post-Impressionists and Cubists whose mission was to capture the feeling and significance in addition to the form of their subjects – for Ponge shared their goal.

 Though the objeu was prominent, creative interpretation and plays on words never took the reins: description was always the primary goal.
 When discussing "Le Galet," Ponge stated that "most important for the ‘health’ of the contemplator is the naming, in the course of his investigations, of all the qualities which he discovers: these qualities, which ‘transport’ him, must not transport him beyond the limits of reasonable and accurate expression".
 To step out of this realm would be to submit to subjectivity and self-indulgence, qualities which Ponge looked down upon above all.